msaibhuvanesh/xv6-head-uniq/README.md

 This project implements two custom Unix-like commands for the xv6 operating system: `head` and `uniq`.
 These were developed in **user space**, tested on **xv6-public**, and compiled using `make qemu-nox`.

-Due to integration errors in kernel mode, both commands are implemented as user programs in xv6 and tested using sample inputs with screenshots included.

 ---